solidusjs/solidus/README.md

 ## Usage

-Solidus is a command line interface (CLI), which means it's interface is entirely in the command line .
+Solidus has a command line interface (CLI), which means it's interface is entirely in the command line .
 Generally, you'll issue commands to solidus like so:

 ```
 solidus [command]